IGVF-DACC/igvfd/docs/updating_schemas.md

                     "uuid": "0137a084-57af-4f69-b756-d6a920393fde"
                 }

+9. Add in fixtures to test the new schema in **tests** directory.
+Create a new .py file in the **fixtures/schemas** directory named after the new metadata object.
+Fixtures may be used to validate expected schema behavoir with tests defined in test files in **tests** directory.

+                @pytest.fixture
+                def wrangler(testapp):
+                    item = {
+                        'uuid': '4c23ec32-c7c8-4ac0-affb-04befcc881d4',
+                        'first_name': 'Wrangler',
+                        'last_name': 'Admin',
+                        'email': 'wrangler@example.org',
+                        'groups': ['admin'],
+                    }
+                    res = testapp.post_json('/user', item)
+                    return testapp.get(res.location).json

-8. If applicable you may want to add audits on the metadata.
+10. If applicable you may want to add audits on the metadata.
 Please refer to [making_audits]

-9. If this object has an accession, you will need to update **schema_formats.py** to add the 2 character prefix.
+11. If this object has an accession, you will need to update **schema_formats.py** to add the 2 character prefix.
 To add an object with accession prefix 'SM':

             accession_re = re.compile(r'^IGVF(SM|FF|SR|AB|BS|DO|GM|LB|PL|AN)[0-9][0-9][0-9][A-Z][A-Z][A-Z]$')